mlpack/ensmallen/README.md

 **Note**: this library is still in development, so documentation is not yet available and the structure of the code is subject to change.
 You have been warned!

+### License

+Unless stated otherwise, **ensmallen** is licensed under the 3-clause BSD license (the "License").
+A copy of the License is included in the "LICENSE.txt" file.
+You may also obtain a copy of the License at http://www.opensource.org/licenses/BSD-3-Clause